m00nta/single-price-grid-component-master/README.md

 ### Useful resources

-- [TailwindCSS Documentation](https://tailwindcss.com/docs/installation) - This helped me get setup quickly with Tailwind and there is hundreds of pages here.
-However it's easy to accept by searching.
+- [TailwindCSS Documentation](https://tailwindcss.com/docs/installation) - This helped me get setup quickly with Tailwind and there is hundreds of pages, However it's easy to get the information by searching css properties.

 ## Author